-Are you looking for a way to make your brush lettering stand out even more?
+Are you looking for a way to make your Bullet Journal lettering stand out even more?
 You’re in the right place.

-After reading this post, you’ll learn 7 simple techniques to add more character and pazazz to your calligraphy.
+After reading this post, you’ll learn seven simple techniques to add more character and pazazz to your calligraphy.

 Brush lettering is a fun way to add beautiful effects to your Bullet Journal pages.

 Pretty often, just having pretty lettering is enough to decorate your page.
 But what if you wanted more?

 Well, this is precisely what we’ll be doing today.
 You will learn that just a few simple lines and color contrasts can make a huge difference and make your lettering stand out.